nomadenorg/nomads/README.md

 older ones.
 Log in to the test appengine via the login button on the lower right corner and mark that you're an admin user.
 Otherwise you will not be able to trigger the cronjob.

+See the file LICENSE for license information.
+See the file CONTRIBUTORS.md for contributor information.